noheton/shepard/.gitlab/merge_request_templates/default.md

 - Once you remove the draft label, your merge request will be considered for the review process
 - You can merge the merge request once you have approval from at least one developer.
 If you are not authorized to do so, please wait for a maintainer to merge the request for you.
 - After submitting your merge request, verify that the pipeline passes
-- Link to the issue you are woking on
+- Link to the issue you are working on

 -->